aferral/Pca3D/README.md

 ```sh
 python plot3d.py path/to/pickle.pkl
 ```
 Included an example pkl without images.
 To select a point just click and it should show the asociated image in the Tkinter window.
+To use with images check the variable imageFolder inside the pickle file.

 # Pickle format
 [x, y, listF, nLabels,imageFolder] = pickle.load(file)